gbansal2/CarND-PID-Control-Project/README.md

 ---
 ## Insights
-This project implements the PID controller
+This project implements the PID controller.

 P is the proportional gain and provides a quick response when needed to make sure car returns back to the desired path.
 However, this results in overflow and causes oscillations around the desired path
 I is the integral control and this helps detect bias in the control, and correct this bias using an intergral error metric over time.
 D is the differential control.
 This helps to smooth out any oscillations caused in the P controller.